forus-labs/forui/CONTRIBUTING.md

 2. The current theme, provided as a URL query parameter.

 The samples website uses `auto_route` to generate a route for each sample.
 In general, each sample has its own page and URL.
-Generate the route by running `flutter pub run build_runner --delete-conflicting-outputs`.
+Generate the route by running `dart pub run build_runner build --delete-conflicting-outputs`.
 After which, register the route with [`_AppRouter` in main.dart](https://github.com/forus-labs/forui/blob/bb45cef78459a710824c299a192b5de59b61c9b3/samples/lib/main.dart#L67).

 A route's path should follow the format `/<widget-name>/<variant>` in kebab-case.
 In this case, the button route's path